Kaggle/kagglehub/README.md

 First, you will need a Kaggle account.
 You can sign up [here](https://www.kaggle.com/account/login).

-After login, you can download your Kaggle API credentials at https://www.kaggle.com/settings by clicking on the "Create New Token" button under the "API" section.
+After login, you can download your Kaggle API credentials at https://www.kaggle.com/settings by clicking on the "Generate New Token" button under the "API" section.

-You have four different options to authenticate.
-Note that if you use `kaggle-api` (the `kaggle` command-line tool) you have already done Option 3 and can skip this.
+You have several options to authenticate.
+Note that if you use `kaggle-api` (the `kaggle` command-line tool) you have already configured authentication and can skip this.

 #### Option 1: Calling kagglehub.login()